-Candidates for the Bachelor of Arts in Economics degree and the Associate of Arts in Economics degree should review “General Requirements for All Undergraduate Degrees at IU Southeast,” found in the “Academic Programs” section of this bulletin.
+Candidates for the Bachelor of Arts in Economics degree should review “General Requirements for All Undergraduate Degrees at IU Southeast,” found in the “Academic Programs” section of this bulletin.
 While each student is responsible for his or her own progress toward a degree, the faculty and academic advisor for the School of Business are available for advice concerning courses, requirements, and the curriculum best suited to the student’s goals.
 To ensure the quality of the student’s educational experience, the following policies are in place for all degrees:

-- The student must successfully complete a minimum of 120 credit hours for the B.A. degree and 60 credit hours for the A.A. degree with a minimum overall grade point average (GPA) of at least 2.0 (not including developmental courses such as English W 100, Education X 150, and Mathematics M 007).
+- The student must successfully complete a minimum of 120 credit hours for the B.A. degree with a minimum overall grade point average (GPA) of at least 2.0 (not including developmental courses such as English W 100, Education X 150, and Mathematics M 007).

 - Students must apply for admission to the School of Business.
 Admission requirements: 12 or more hours completed with at least a 2.0 GPA, C or better in ENG-W 131.

 - For the bachelor’s degree, 30 of the 120 credit hours must be at the 300 to 400 level (including economics core, general-education and elective courses).

 - An overall GPA of 2.0 is required in economics courses.